AGSC - Agricultural Science

 This course focuses on conceptual approaches to integrated pest management.
 The overall framework will be the effective production of foodstuffs to meet increasing demands for safe and healthy commodities for consumers.
 By integrating multiple tactics, the production of food can be optimized given the current limitations to traditional “silver bullet” pest management.
 Material covered will include the definitions of IPM terminology as applied to weed, arthropod, and microbial pests; management tactics including biological, cultural, and chemical controls; host plant resistance and genetic modification; sample case studies; applicability to specialized production systems.

 AGSC 428.
-Cropping Systems and Sustainable Ag.
+Cropping Systems and Sustainable Agriculture.
 3 Credits.
 (3 Lec) S

 The course goal is to elevate agricultural students' awareness of peer-reviewed literature that demonstrates application of principles to address issues of sustainability in agriculture.
 The course will use a student-led discussion format to highlight issues and principles in review of a series of papers that the class will read.
 It will focus on the interaction among agronomy, ecology, economics, and sociology to create an awareness of the interdisciplinary issues associated with sustainability in agriculture.
 Topical issues associated with climate change impacts, system resilience and thresholds and ways to understand complex interactions will be considered for discussion.
 Co-convened with LRES 529.